 The Post Office cannot store packages for extended periods of time due to the large volume of mail and packages received daily.
-If a package is left unclaimed for ten (10) business days, the Post Office will issue a second notice to the student's assigned mailbox.
-Packages hat have not been picked up within five (5) days of the second notice (i.e., within fifteen (15) days of an initial notice) will be returned to the sender.
+If a package is left unclaimed for ten (10) business days, the Post Office will issue a second notice to the student.
+Packages that have not been picked up within five (5) days of the second notice (i.e., within fifteen (15) days of an initial notice) will be returned to the sender.